NeelChowdhary/Integer-to-Binary-Operations/README.md

 # Integer-to-Binary-Operations
-Converts integers to binary and performs arthmetic operations in binary.
+Converts integers to binary and performs arithmetic operations in binary.